faytfy/so-arm101-build/README.md

 https://github.com/faytfy/so-arm101-build/releases/download/v1.0/autonomous_pick_and_place.mp4

 80% success rate on autonomous evaluation runs.
-The robot picks up a toy shark and places it in a green cup — no human control, just a trained neural network reading cameras and sending motor commands at 30Hz.
+The robot picks up a grandpa shark and places it in a green cup.
+No human control, just a trained neural network reading cameras and sending motor commands at 30Hz.

 ## What This Is

 I'm not a robotics engineer.
-I work in developer experience and wanted to understand what AI-assisted learning feels like from the inside.
+I work in developer experience and wanted to physics AI.
 I prompted Claude to design a structured course tailored to my level, and this repo is the result — every session guide, handout, troubleshooting log, and evaluation result from the 5-day build.

 **The prompt that started it all:**